Aftermarket (merchandise)

-In economic literature, the term "aftermarket" refers to a secondary market for the goods and services that are 1) complementary or 2) related to its primary market goods (original equipment).
+Aftermarket in economic literature refers to a secondary market for the goods and services that are complementary or related to the primary market goods, also known as original equipment).
 In many industries, the primary market consists of durable goods, whereas the aftermarket consists of consumable or non-durable products or services.

-Accordingly, the "aftermarket goods" mainly include products and services for replacement parts, upgrade, maintenance and enhancement of the use of its original equipment.
-Examples of durable goods and their associated aftermarket goods and services include: razor handle mounts and disposable razor blades designed to mount in that handle; computer printers and their matching printer cartridges; and new cars and optional upgrades that can be installed after the car is purchased, such as car stereos or fog lights.
+In the moment, aftermarket goods mainly include products and services for replacement parts, upgrade, maintenance and enhancement.

 Elements

-There are two essential elements of the aftermarket: installed base and lock-in effect.
+There are two essential elements of the aftermarket: installed base and vendor lock-in effect.

 Installed base

 A certain level of installed base of original equipment customers is necessary for the sufficient demand of aftermarket products.

 Therefore, significant installed base normally makes aftermarket profitable as an established installed base is likely to consume the aftermarket products repeatedly over the lifespan of their durable goods.

 Lock-in effect (also installed-base opportunism)

-Lock-in effect or installed-base opportunism refers to the situation where the customers can only consume the aftermarket goods produced by original equipment manufacturer.
+Lock-in effect or installed-base opportunism refers to the situation where the customers can only purchase the aftermarket goods produced by original equipment manufacturer.